IgnacioFan/rate_limit_app/README.md

 ## Intro

-A rate limit application can serve
+A rate limit application with the following limit setting:
 - 60 requests per minute per IP address
 - Error will be returned if the quantity of the requests meets the threshold